vitalab/vitalab.github.io/deep-learning/_posts/2018-11-09-Incremental-Learning.md

 ## Results

-Not better than state-of-the-art, but show that it is not far and allows the network to learn new classes.
+The results are competitive with the state-of-the-art single-dataset methods, while allowing the network to learn new classes.

 ![](/deep-learning/images/incrementallearning/luxcarta.png)